 We place a priority on supporting community organizing and advocacy.

 - We define community organizing as bringing people together to identify issues and take joint action to bring about change.
 Drawing on a broad constituency that shapes and guides their agenda, community organizing groups develop and train leaders, work to promote accountability, and bring about both personal transformation and systemic change.

-- Issues that have not yet received public attention.
+- Critical social justice issues that have not yet received public attention.

 All organizations that apply for a grant, regardless of the strategy they utilize or the issue they address, must:

-- address a critical or emerging need, particularly involving youth or the elderly; and
+- Address a critical or emerging need, particularly involving youth or the elderly;

 We do not make grants to individuals or to capital campaigns.
 We do not consider support of research studies, films, conferences, or publications.
-We do not consider requests outside New York City except from organizations working on statewide issues of concern to youth, the elderly, or the poor.
+We do not consider requests outside New York City except from organizations working on statewide issues relevant to the guidelines listed above.
 Our charter prohibits us from making grants outside the United States.